Flint native, photographer Dan White, comes home to capture larger-than-life “Flint Folks”

 In Flint, White’s grandfather started out as a haberdasher on Leith Street and had dreamed of a shop in downtown Flint, White said.
 But he lost his business during the Depression, and as White described it, “never quite recovered.”
 White’s father was born and raised in Flint and, as a longtime local attorney, served on the Hurley Hospital board for many years.

-White, like his father a Northern High School graduate, said he had been turned on to photography as a boy by his cousin, Jeff Chimovitz, now a downtown Flint attorney.
+White, like his father a Northern High School graduate, said he had been turned on to photography as a boy by his cousin, Jeff Chimovitz, now a Grand Blanc attorney.
 Chimovitz had a darkroom and let him experiment and learn.

 White started out as a high school student at the Flint Journal, and apprenticed at a series of other newspapers, eventually getting a photojournalism degree from the University of Missouri.
 He went to Kansas City to work at The Kansas City Star.
 It was there he was part of the Pulitzer Prize-winning team, which won for its coverage of the 1981 Hyatt Hotel skywalk collapse that killed 114.
 Now he is a full-time commercial and portrait photographer, happy in Kansas City but also from time to time roaming the country and the globe.